cheshire137/good-audible-story-sync/README.md

 ## Thanks

-Thank you to [mkb79's Python Audible library](https://github.com/mkb79/Audible) for providing an example of how to authenticate with Audible and use its API, including the [unofficial API docs](https://audible.readthedocs.io/en/master/misc/external_api.html).
+- [mkb79's Python Audible library](https://github.com/mkb79/Audible) for providing an example of how to authenticate with Audible and use its API, including the [unofficial API docs](https://audible.readthedocs.io/en/master/misc/external_api.html).
+- [mechanize gem](https://github.com/sparklemotion/mechanize) for letting me automate Storygraph and Goodreads even without an API.